-An effective condition assessment program is necessarily developed in accordance with a structured, reliability-centered approach whereby the root-causes of downtime are identified followed by the development and qualification of data collection and condition assessment procedures designed to detect the lead up conditions to the downtime.
-Generally, the backbone of an effective condition assessment program for complex rotating equipment are technology based solutions which are appropriately selected, tailored, and systematically integrated into a total analysis program.
+An effective condition analysis program is necessarily developed in accordance with a structured, reliability-centered approach whereby the root-causes of downtime are identified followed by the development and qualification of data collection and condition analysis procedures designed to detect the lead up conditions to the downtime.
+Generally, the backbone of an effective condition analysis program for complex aviation equipment are technology based solutions which are appropriately selected, tailored, and systematically integrated into a total analysis program.